javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 Now, we have a problem: `john` object should be garbage collected, but remains is memory, as it's a key in `visitsCountMap`.

-We need to clean up `visitsCountMap` when we remove users, otherwise it will grow in memory indefinitely.
+We need to clean `visitsCountMap` when we remove users, otherwise it will grow in memory indefinitely.
 Such cleaning can become a tedious task in complex architectures.

 We can avoid it by switching to `WeakMap` instead: